erez-o/docsforge/README.md

 DocsForge
 =========

-[DocsForge](http://docsforge.com/) is a documentation framework that creates and hosts docs for github code projects.
+[DocsForge](http://docsforge.com/) is a free documentation framework that creates and hosts a docs website for github code projects.

 Key features
 ------------

 - **No installation needed**.
-Your docs are built and hosted directly through [DocsForge](http://docsforge.com/).
+Your docs website is built and hosted directly through [DocsForge](http://docsforge.com/).

 - **Easy to set up**.
 Takes only a few minutes to get your documentation website up and running.